-From there, individual nerves emerge from your spine and send impulses to your lower body to supply sensation and movement.
+Nerves emerge from your spine go to your lower body to supply feeling and movement.

-This is what allows you to move as well as feel sensations like touch, heat, cold and pain.
-Anything that interferes with this transmission can create pain and problems.
+This allows you to move as well as feel touch, heat, cold and pain.
+Anything that interferes with these nerves can create problems like sciatica.

 This means nerves from your lower back have become scraped or possibly pinched.
 As a result you will get pain, spasm, numbness or tingling in the specific areas of your leg related to those nerves.

 In most cases, the nerve damage is mild, causing a dull ache and muscle tightness in the hip and legs.
 In more severe cases a disc or joint problem like arthritis can damage the nerve.
 This can cause tingling, weakness and numbness down the leg.